The Bugs Bunny Birthday Blowout: Gameplay

 The game is a side-scrolling platform game where players control Bugs Bunny on a quest to get to his 50th birthday party.
 He is armed with a mallet that he can swing at various enemies to defeat them, deflect certain projectiles or destroy bricks.
 He can also collect hearts to restore his health and carrots for bonus points.
 He can also land on top of enemies without getting damaged.
 At the end of most levels, Bugs Bunny has to use his mallet to defeat a Warner Brothers cartoon character, such as Foghorn Leghorn, Sylvester, or the Tasmanian Devil.
 These other Looney Tunes characters are trying to stop Bugs because they are all jealous that Bugs gets all the attention.
 Many of them can be damaged with the mallet or their own projectiles, but Daffy Duck can only be avoided in order to reach a carrot that takes him to the next level.
 Despite appearing on the cover, Porky Pig does not appear in the game.
 The cover art was designed by Larry Grossman.

 At the end of each level, Bugs can play a minigame, which allows him to earn extra lives.
 The total amount he can earn is 99.
 Despite the name on the packaging, the North American and European releases retain the game's Japanese title, Happy Birthday Bugs, on the game's title screen.

 Reception

+The Bugs Bunny Birthday Blowout was released in Japan for the Family Computer on August 3, 1990.

 It received average to positive reviews.
 Spanish magazine Super Juegos gave the game 72.6.
 Brazilian magazine VideoGame gave the game four out of five stars.
 French magazine Joypad gave the game 80%.
 Italian magazine Consolemania gave it 77.